hstaub64/lab1/README.md

 ```
 This will install the necessary dependencies for the project.

+Use the live preview or the debugger tool to view the site.

 ## Development

 It is recommended to use the VSCode Live Server extension to run the project